rgilks/acto/README.md

     npm install
     ```

-    This command also runs the `prepare` script, which may download browser binaries for Playwright tests.
+    This command also runs the `prepare` script, which installs Git hooks and may download browser binaries for Playwright tests (skipped in CI environments).

 3.  **Configure Environment Variables:**